To join a team

 Without level 3 Head Coach/Team Director: $250

 If you have questions about team registration, please email League Director Ken Seebeck.

 New Jersey teams will be Division II Teams.
 As we grow our membership and team roster, the New Jersey League may move to two divisions.
 Larger teams will then be designated Division I, with Division II being made up of smaller teams.

 While Division I and Division II teams will race separately, they will be treated equally by the League in all aspects.
 The separation is only intended to provide a fair race environment.

 Teams are awarded points after every League race, which count toward the teams’ standings at that individual race and for the overall series.
 Both girls and boys points count toward that team’s overall score.
 However, teams need not have boys’ and girls’ points to score for a race.
 Due to the difference in team size between divisions, Division I teams and Division II teams are scored differently.

 For Division I, the team’s score is highest score possible out of the following boy/girl combinations:

-For Division II, the team’s score is the highest score possible out of the following boy/girl combinations:
+For Division II (The current NJICL model), the team’s score is the highest score possible out of the following boy/girl combinations:

 For more information about Team and Individual Scoring, please refer to the League Rule Book (PDF) (Section 8: “Team and Invidivual Scoring Rules”; pp. 20-21).